Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Receiving Messages.rst

    isobus::CANNetworkManager::CANNetwork.add_global_parameter_group_number_callback(0xEF00, propa_callback, nullptr);

 So in the above code, we're telling the stack that for any broadcasts with PGN 0xEF00 to call that function.
-The `nullptr` variable is a generic context variable.
+The :code:`nullptr` variable is a generic context variable.
 Whatever you pass in for that variable will be passed into broadcast_propa_callback when it is called later.
 This can be useful for figuring out what object wanted the callback.
 For example, if we were registering this callback for a particular class, that class could pass in `this` as that argument to have its own pointer passed back to it in the callback.

 It's OK if you don't understand that last variable's usage for now.
 In our example, we're just ignoring it.